Lombiq/Hastlayer-Timing-Tester/Docs/Usage.md

 * Visual Studio Community Edition 2015 (Version 14)
 * Xilinx Vivado 2016.2

-> While cloning the repository or unpacking the project, make sure that there are no special characters in the path (as Vivado cannot handle them).
+> While cloning the repository or unpacking the project, make sure that there are no special characters in the path (as Vivado cannot handle them, e.g. it can fail with: `TclStackFree: incorrect freePtr.
+Call out of sequence?`).

 ## How to configure